6 years experience in personal finance writing

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 With so many options to choose from, it’s hard to know which pet insurance company is best for you.
-Here’s what you should know about how pet insurance works, as well as the five best pet insurance options for your dog.
+Here’s what you should know about how pet insurance works, as well as the five best pet insurance options for your pup.

-• Like other types of insurance, pet insurance can have a deductible that you must pay out of pocket before the insurance begins to pay.
+Similar to human health insurance, pet insurance can have a deductible that you must pay out of pocket before the insurance begins to pay.

 Best pet insurance for dogs

-Spot: Best for annual coverage options
+Spot: Best for unlimited coverage

 Average monthly quote: $70